iboguslavsky/HA_BME280_wifi_sensor/README.md

 - This allows for both saving on components count - and the additional power draw
 - Batteries very low self-discharge current (ie, shelf life of > 10 years)

-The board is using standard [ESPHome](https://esphome.io/) firmware.
+The board is using standard [ESPHome](https://esphome.io/) firmware with custom YAML configuration.

 ### Hardware